The way to the TOP account in World of Tanks: Fast WOT account boosting Let's think about what ...

 The branch has many subtleties that the beginner will not master.
 It's better to level it as the second, and preferably even the third, tech-tree of the destroyers.
 Not earlier.

-Nice battleships, but they keep the average damage worse than average.
-Good ballistics, a lot of guns and a high salvo weight, but there are some nuances, such as some cruisers can't hit into the bow.
+Good battleships, but they keep average damage worse than average.
+Good ballistics, many guns and a large salvo weight, but there are some nuances, for example, some cruisers cannot get into the bow.

 Battleships from the 8th level have speed boost, and tier X has a high rate of fire, better ballistics and killer shells, but it is very poorly armored.
 We don't recommend you level these as a beginner, it's better to start them after the Germans and Japanese.

-They have good speed (from the 8th lvl they also have speed boost), there is an ability to quickly reload the main caliber (from the 8th level), the ballistics are average, thetorpedos are worse than the Japanese, as is the concealment.
+They have good speed (from the 8th level there is still a speed increase), there is the possibility of fast reloading of the main battery (from the 8th level), the ballistics are average, the torpedoes are worse than the Japanese ones, as well as the camouflage.

-The tech-tree is not bad, but it's still better for a beginner to start with the Germans and Japanese.
+Techno is not bad, but a beginner is still better off starting with the Germans and Japanese.